Stratford Centre: History

 It was built by Ravenseft Properties, and opened in 1974.
 Refurbished and partially extended in 1998, it comprises 320,000 sq. ft. on a single level.
 It was sold by Land Securities to Catalyst Capital's European Property Fund LP in 2010.

-In 2013, Catalyst Capital tabled a concept to re-develop the site, including a 26-story residential building focused on students, as laid out by architectural firm Allford Hall Monaghan Morris, and to include additional parking and shops in the shopping centre.
+In 2013, Catalyst Capital tabled a concept to re-develop the site, including a 26-storey residential building focused on students, as laid out by architectural firm Allford Hall Monaghan Morris, and to include additional parking and shops in the shopping centre.
 The concept did not move forward.

 A section of the Stratford Centre is open 24 hours a day, as a public throughway.
 This open status has turned the Stratford Centre into a de facto homeless shelter, while also attracting an overnight subculture of skateboarders.
 This has contributed to incidents of violence and open drug use.

 During 2018, the Stratford Centre was closed after 50 shops were flooded by a burst water main on Stratford Broadway, where the flood water was a depth of around eight inches.

-Stores

-Stores include: Barclays, Boots, Burger King, Iceland (supermarket), British Heart Foundation, Card Factory, CeX, C. & J. Clark, Costa Coffee, EE, Greggs, Halifax, Holland & Barrett, HSBC, KFC, McDonald's, O2 Store, Poundland, PureGym, Sainsbury's, Shoe Zone, Specsavers, Starbucks, Subway, Superdrug, Taco Bell, The Body Shop, The Perfume Shop, Wendy's, The Works, and Warren James Jewellers.

 Access

-To the north of the site lies Stratford station which is served by: London Underground's Central and Jubilee lines; Greater Anglia; Elizabeth line; London Overground; Docklands Light Railway; and a number of c2c services.
+To the north of the site lies Stratford station which is served by London Underground's Central and Jubilee lines, Greater Anglia trains, the Elizabeth line, London Overground's Mildmay line the Docklands Light Railway and a number of c2c services.

-Stratford Centre's central thoroughfare, called the West Mall, is an indoor car-free street market between Stratford Broadway and Great Eastern Street.
+Stratford Centre's central thoroughfare, the West Mall, is an indoor car-free street market between Stratford Broadway and Great Eastern Street.
 It is classed as a public highway and by law is kept open 24 hours a day, though most of the shops along the West Mall close at night.
 There is also a multi-storey car park which is open 24 hours a day and linked via lifts and stairwell in the West Mall.